2006 Atlantic hurricane season: Tropical Storm Beryl

-The same frontal system that developed the previous system spawned another low-pressure area east of North Carolina.
-On July 18, it developed into a tropical depression, and with associated deep convection, the storm organized sufficiently to be upgraded to Tropical Storm Beryl on July 19.
-It tracked northeast and passed over Nantucket before dissipating southwest of Nova Scotia on July 21.
+Due to the storm's path near the eastern United States, the NHC issued several tropical cyclone watches and warnings, while the Canadian Hurricane Centre issued gale warnings for the coastal waters off Nova Scotia and Newfoundland.
+Ferry service between Nantucket and Cape Cod was halted during the storm.
 Waves along the southern coast of Nantucket reached 10 ft in height as the storm approached the island, resulting in four people being rescued by lifeguards from rip currents.
+Light rainfall, reaching 0.97 in, was recorded on Nantucket, and wind gusts reached 44 mph.
+Impacts in the area were limited to downed telephone poles and fallen tree branches.
 The remnants of Tropical Storm Beryl dropped moderate precipitation in Atlantic Canada, with totals of up to 3.5 in; in some locations 1 in of rain fell in an hour.
 Moderate winds were reported along its path, which peaked at 60 mph in southern Nova Scotia.
+The storm caused minor street flooding and power outages across Atlantic Canada.